kristina-arezina/node-text-sentiment-analysis/README.md

 # Node Sentiment Analysis Using Reddit Comments

+## ❓ About
-Trying out sentiment analysis with Node.js using enlight.
+Trying out sentiment analysis with Node.js using enlight.nyc's project tutorials.